Alexandre-Hein/Alexandre-Hein/README.md

 ## Let's connect ##

-<p>If you have an internship opportunity in the Grand-Est region in France, feel free to contact me.
+<p>If you have an internship opportunity (alternance) in the Grand-Est region in France, feel free to contact me.
 And if you ever have suggestions or project ideas, I'm open to discuss those matters.</p>
 <p>Have a good day and maybe look at my projects. 😉</p>

 <!--